Man versus Ocean in a battle to the wet.

 Later, when he wakes in his last citadel of survival, his life-raft, we know he has only slept through pure exhaustion, and that it is not even a “cozy awakening,” but a “coming to” in dampness, in dankness; wet clothes, wet hair, wet socks, in an environment that IS only… wet.
 Horrible.
 My mind bends out of shape just imagining how any man could psychologically handle this.
 But Our Man is a true survivor.
 He consults the few charts he has retrieved from his sunken yacht and discovers he is in a shipping lane.
 But that ends up no help at all.
 This is, after all, not The Movies.
 So when a loaded freighter sails right by him, there is no joyous pointing and waving and orchestra swell and rescue.
 It just blares by on unheeding waves, no one on deck, no one in sight on the whole computer-driven, football-field long behemoth.

-More compelling than most One-Actor movies (GRAVITY, LIFE OF PI, CAST AWAY, 127 HOURS) because it is pure.
-It is actually one actor with no peripheral characters at all (like Ryan Reynolds in BURIED).
+Unlike many One-Actor movies (GRAVITY, LIFE OF PI, CAST AWAY, 127 HOURS), ALL IS LOST actually is just one actor, with no peripheral characters at all.
 They tell us he is 1700 nautical miles from the Sumatra Straits, but this can be Any Ocean, planet Earth.
 And the most amazing fact is how Chandor (renowned for the wordy MARGIN CALL, now creating the exact opposite) sustains this thought experiment for an hour and forty minutes without drowning us in boredom.